Ogaden War: Ethiopian-Cuban counterattack (January–March)

-In January 1978, the Derg established the Supreme Military Strategic Committee (or SMSC), composing of Ethiopian, Soviet, and Cuban officers to plan and direct the counter-offensive.
-The Committee was led by General Vasily Petrov, the deputy commander of the Soviet Ground Forces.
-The operation marked was painstakingly planned and well-directed.
-Its key elements included surprise artillery barrages, which were followed by subsequent mass infantry and mechanized assaults, drawing inspiration from Soviet assault tactics.
-Petrov was unwilling to trust Ethiopian troops, instead opting to use a Cuban parachute regiment to spreadhead operations.
-The main force for the counter offensive consisted of three Cuban infantry regiments, their tank regiment, most of their artillery and two divisions of Ethiopian troops.
-The flanking force was composed of the Cuban paratroop regiment, several battalions of their artillery and one Ethiopian division.
-Heavy usage of close air support and air strikes were a hallmark of the operation.
-At their peak, 17,000 Cuban army troops took part in the offensive.

 The counter-offensive was preceded by an ambitious Somali attempt to capture Harar on January 22.
 The Somalis initiated their plan by launching mortar and rocket attacks on the town of Babile from Hill 1692, with the apparent intention of diverting Ethiopian attention.
-At 15:30 hours, multiple Somali infantry brigades, supported by a substantial number of tanks advanced toward Harar from Fedis and Kombolcha.
+At 15:30, multiple Somali infantry brigades, supported by a substantial number of tanks advanced toward Harar from Fedis and Kombolcha.
 In a coordinated ground and air resistance involving Cuban soldiers for the first time, the Ethiopians engaged the Somalis a few miles from Harar; they launched a series of sharp thrusts against the attackers, pinning them down.
 While a ground battle with tanks unfolded, jet fighter-bombers attacked the enemy's rear and communication lines.
 The Somalis suffered a significant defeat, with casualties possibly reaching as high as 3,000—their most significant loss since the war began.
 Following this success, the Ethiopians shifted from a defensive to an offensive stance.
 From January 23 to 27, the Ethiopian 11th Division and the Cuban armored units were able to recapture all territory up to Fedis.
 In the process, they captured 15 tanks, numerous APCs, 48 artillery guns, 7 anti-aircraft guns, numerous infantry weapons, and various munitions.